 A recent change to state law in Florida will likely affect certain direct-support organizations (DSOs) of universities within the State University System of Florida.
 Under the Florida Excellence in Higher Education Act of 2018, DSOs that have previously followed the financial accounting framework prescribed by the Financial Accounting Standards Board (FASB) may be required to change to the accounting framework prescribed by the Governmental Accounting Standards Board (GASB).
 This was designed to strengthen the accountability of state university DSOs to their respective university board of trustees.
 As part of this legislation, the university board of trustees must now approve all appointments to the board of directors of any DSO.
-This new, increased level of authority of the board of directors of DSOs affects the determination of which financial reporting framework an entity follows.
+This new, increased level of authority of the board of directors of DSOs affects the determination of which financial reporting framework an entity follows, in this case GASB framework.

 To determine whether the state and local government accounting hierarchy (GASB) or the nongovernmental accounting hierarchy (FASB) applies to a particular entity, the entity must be classified as governmental or nongovernmental.
 In most instances it is obvious how an entity should be classified, but there are occasions in which classification is not so obvious.
 The GASB codification defines “governmental entities” as “public corporations and bodies corporate and politic.”
 In addition, other entities are governmental if they have one or more of the following three characteristics: